 When IBM Spectrum Protect Snapshot creates a backup on an IBM XIV Storage System, a snapshot of all source volumes that belong to the protected application is created on the storage system.
-This snapshot is a space-efficient read-only copy of the application.
+By default, this snapshot is a space-efficient read-only copy of the application.

-The storage device and its storage volumes must be accessible from either a storage area network (SAN) zone, network or both.
-During the IBM Spectrum Protect Snapshot configuration process, if you set the USE WRITABLE SNAPSHOTS parameter to NO, the snapshots are not mounted directly on another host.
-Instead, IBM Spectrum Protect Snapshot creates duplicates from the snapshots as part of the mount procedure, these duplicates are removed when the backup is unmounted.
-A duplicate is a space-efficient logical copy of the snapshot and this copy is writable.
+If you set the USE_WRITABLE_SNAPSHOTS parameter to NO, the snapshots are not mounted directly on a backup host.
+Instead, IBM Spectrum Protect Snapshot creates duplicates from the snapshots as part of the mount procedure, and these duplicates are removed when the backup is unmounted.
+The duplicate is a space-efficient logical copy of the snapshot, and this copy is writable.
+The duplicate is effectively another image, so changes to the duplicate are not reflected in the snapshot.
+As a result, the mounted image can be altered without affecting the backup image and any subsequent restore operations of that backup.
+A subsequent mount operation presents the image as created when the snapshot occurred.

 The USE_WRITABLE_SNAPSHOTS parameter specifies whether writable snapshots can be used for mount or restore operations.
 If writable snapshots are used, no duplicates are created during mount operations and all changes that are applied to the snapshot are preserved.
-Writable snapshots are only required in LVM mirroring environments.
-A typical IBM XIV Storage System profile entry is provided here:
+For more information, see "LVM mirroring environments" on page 50.
+A typical IBM Spectrum Protect Snapshot profile section for IBM XIV Storage System is provided here:

-'''

-DEVICE CLASS

-XIV01

-COPYSERVICES HARDWARE TYPE

-XIV

-PATH TO XCLI

-path where XCLI is installed

-COPYSERVICES SERVERNAME

-xiv hostname

-COPYSERVICES USERNAME

-admin

-COPYSERVICES REMOTE

-YFS

-COPYSERVICES PRIMARY SERVERNAME

-xiv hostname

-COPYSERVICES REMOTE SERVERNAME

-xiv remote hostname

-COPYSERVICES REMOTE USERNAME

-admin

-USE WRITABLE SNAPSHOTS

-AUT0

-BACKUP_HOST_NAME

-backup_host

-'''
+DEVICE CLASS COPYSERVICES HARDWARE TYPE XIV path where XCLI is installed PATH TO XCLI COPYSERVICES SERVERNAME xiv hostname COPYSERVICES_USERNAME admin COPYSERVICES REMOTE YES COPYSERVICES_PRIMARY SERVERNAME xiv hostname COPYSERVICES REMOTE SERVERNAME xiv remote hostname COPYSERVICES REMOTE USERNAME admin USE WRITABLE SNAPSHOTS AUT0 BACKUP HOST NAME backup host